 Through work conducted for Dr. James F. Hinton, University Professor of Chemistry and Biochemistry at University of Arkansas, which hosts the US Centre for Protein Function and Structure, Virtalis developed a VR software plug-in for PyMOL – this is the most widely used 3D molecular visualisation application.

 Visit the PyMOL Website

-“I knew what I wanted and I knew want I needed.
+“I knew what I wanted and I knew what I needed.
 I tried hard to find the solution and the VR enabling of PyMOL by Virtalis makes interacting with protein structures in the ActiveMove very easy.
 People are rather blasé when I introduce the system, but I wait for the inevitable gasps that follow as they see its power.”

 Dr. James F. Hinton, University Professor of Chemistry and Biochemistry